cloud-gov/product/OnboardingChecklist.md

 * [ ] Discuss suggestions for how the onboarding experience could have been improved and open as PRs on [the onboarding template|https://github.com/18F/cg-product/blob/master/OnboardingChecklist.md].
 * [ ] Ask the Program Manager or Director to add the person to [Zendesk|https://cloud-gov.zendesk.com], so they can see how we handle non-18F support and read technical discussions happening with outside groups.
 * [ ] Invite them to the private Slack channel cg-supportstream, used for backchanneling on support interactions.
-* [ ] Ask the Program Manager or Director to add them to the 18F organization in Favro.

 h3.
 Required items for all team members